 As an RSPO member, we are committed to protect all species of conservation concern and biodiversity, in compliance with RSPO’s P&C 7.12, the IUCN Red List and national red list.

 As an RSPO member, we are committed to controlling any illegal or inappropriate hunting of all species across all our operation areas, including no hunting of endangered, rare or threatened species, other than hunting by local communities for subsistence purpose that does not cause a decline of local species populations.
+This applies across our supply chain.

 Apical is conscious of our role in the palm oil supply chain and shall act responsibly and proactively to ensure that the palm oil we process and trade is sustainably sourced.
 We do not knowingly source from suppliers, traders or mills associated with deforestation of protected areas or supplying products that do not meet legal requirements or are non-compliant to our policies.